agordon16/Cryptocurrencies/README.md

 # Cryptocurrencies
 ## OVERVIEW
-The purpose of this exercise was to implement unsupervised machine learning models to assist in creating a classification system for new cryptocurrencies investment venture.
+The purpose of this exercise was to implement unsupervised machine learning models to assist in creating a classification system for a new cryptocurrencies investment venture.
 We utilized preprocessing of data for PCA, reducing data dimensions using PCA, clustering using K-means, and visualiztion of the results via tables and hvplot.